vstxckr/CTF-Write-up/ROP/Static/ROP_Static.md

 int     0x80
 ```

-- First we find the offset that we need to overwrite.
-By some simple steps, I find it's 148 bytes :3.
+- First, we'll find the offset that we need to overwrite.
+By some simple steps, I found it's 148 bytes :3.

 - Next, I found some gadgets below with ROPgadget.